DELEXOJ/TwoInOne/README.md

 # TwoInOne
-Includes a calculator and a Tic Tac Toe Game
+Includes a calculator and a Tic Tac Toe Game.
+You can play Music has you play your game